korayguclu/technical-interview-questions/HTML5.md

 sessionStorage is like localStorage but in constrast to localStorage data to be maintained only until the browser window closes. localStorage does not have a life time limit.

+## Decribe HTML5 shim and modernizer

+HTML5 shim or Modernizr.js renders HTML5 elements correctly in Internet Explorer prior to version 9.

+## Describe Media Queries

+HTML 5 Media Queries are allowing content rendering to adapt to conditions such as screen resolution such as smartphone or web monitor resolution.

 # HTML5 Links